floydhub/floyd-docs/docs/guides/jobs/tensorboard.md

 [Tensorboard](https://www.tensorflow.org/get_started/summaries_and_tensorboard)
 is a visualization tool for Tensorflow projects.
-Tensorboard can help visualize Tensorflow graph and plot quantitative metrics about your run.
-This guide will help you understand how to enable Tensorboard in your Floydhub projects.
+Tensorboard can help visualize the Tensorflow computation graph and plot quantitative metrics about your run.
+This guide will help you understand how to enable Tensorboard in your jobs.

 ## Key concepts of Tensorboard